-- 24.01 The time of a call shall be at the discretion of the employer.
+24.01 The time of a call shall be at the discretion of the employer.
 The employer shall advise the Union's Business Agent of the time of the call and the number of persons needed for each category of work.
 The call shall be made as soon as possible but in no event shall the Union be held liable or responsible in any way if the call is received by the Business Agent less than ninety-six (96) hours prior to the time of the call.
-The Union shall at all times endeavour to accommodate the employer's needs when circumstances require the call to be made less than the ninety-six (96) hours referred to above. - 24.02 The Employer and the Union shall mutually determine lists of current members who meet the requirements for specific positions based on the Staff Category descriptions in Appendix C. The lists shall be reviewed on an on-going basis at Labour Management meetings.
+The Union shall at all times endeavour to accommodate the employer's needs when circumstances require the call to be made less than the ninety-six (96) hours referred to above.

-- 24.03 Casual employees who are employed after the primary labour dispatch has been issued for each project and who are not being added for more than three (3) full weeks of work shall be considered daily casual employees.
-Daily casual employees can only work a maximum of five (5) days in a seven (7) day period before they must be released and a new dispatch issued. - Daily casual employees shall not be transferred from one build / project to another.
+- 24.02 The Employer and the Union shall mutually determine lists of current members who meet the requirements for specific positions based on the Staff Category descriptions in Appendix B. The lists shall be reviewed on an on-going basis at Labour Management meetings. - 24.03 Daily casual employees shall not be transferred from one build / project to another.
 A new call needs to be issued. - 24.04 If the employer wishes to cancel a call, it shall do so by notifying the Union's Business Agent of the cancellation at least sixteen (16) hours prior to the time of the call.
 In the event that such notice is not given, unless the Union consents to such cancellations, the employer shall pay to the employees designated by the Union to fill the call an amount equal to that remuneration which the employee would have earned through two (2) hours of work at the applicable rate.
-If the call is postponed without prior notice of sixteen (16) hours before the original time of call, and if the call is subsequently cancelled, then this article shall be applied to the original time of call. - 24.05 A department head shall be assigned to each department in which work is being carried out and such department heads shall not be released from work prior to other employees working within that department. - 24.06 Nothing herein shall restrict a person hired for a particular job from assisting any other employee working in another department provided that such assistance is temporary (that is, not a routine function) and does not affect the ability of that employee to properly perform the duties for which he was hired. - 24.07 The Employer shall advise the Business Agent when issuing labour requests if Loaders, Drivers, and/or any other positions may be assigned other duties to complete a four (4) hour minimum call.
-Failure to notify shall result in the employee not being obligated to accept the tasks for which they were not dispatched for. - 24.08 Any reduction in the size of the crew required by a lack of work shall be accomplished by the release of that person or those persons designated by the Union's representative.
+If the call is postponed without prior notice of sixteen (16) hours before the original time of call, and if the call is subsequently cancelled, then this article shall be applied to the original time of call. - 24.05 A department head shall be assigned to each department in which work is being carried out and such department heads shall not be released from work prior to other employees working within that department. - 24.06 The Employer shall advise the Union's designated representative when issuing labour requests if Loaders, Drivers, and/or any other positions may be assigned other duties to complete a four (4) hour minimum call.
+Failure to notify shall result in the employee not being obligated to accept the tasks for which they were not dispatched for. - 24.07 When advanced notice of a call (of a duration greater than five (5) days) is given with at least ten (10) business days' notice, the union shall, when possible, provide to the employer the names of those assigned to the call no later than five (5) five business days before the commencement of that call.
+When notice is given with at least five (5) business days' notice, the union shall, when possible, provide to the employer the names of those assigned to the call no fewer than seventy two (72) hours before the commencement of the call.